E.1 - Are travel costs included in Fees and Charges?

 Not all travel costs are included in fees or charges; they are charged separately under the following conditions:

-- For certification tasks, the fee corresponding to the task does not include the travel costs outside the EU member states (Article 5 (1) of Commission Regulation (EU) No 319/2014).
+- For certification tasks, the fee corresponding to the task does not include the travel costs outside the EU member states (Article 6 (1) and (2) of Implementing Regulation 2019/2153.

-- For services related to certification tasks, the travel costs are charged in the same manner as the certification task (Article 5 (1)).
+- For services related to certification tasks, the travel costs are charged in the same manner as the certification task (Article 6 (1) and (2)).

-- For other services the cost of travel within and outside the EU member states will be invoiced in addition to the charges due.
-Please note that the "e" component is not applicable (Article 5 (2)).
+- For other services (i.e. Training services subject to charges) the cost of travel within and outside the EU member states shall be invoiced in addition to the charges due.
+Please note that the "e" component is not applicable (Ref.
+Article 6 and Part IIa Point C of the Annex to CIR (EU) 2019/2153).

-- All travel costs will be divided proportionally amongst applicants if an expert visited more than one company in the course of a single trip.
+- All travel costs shall be divided accordingly amongst applicants if an expert worked on more than one project in the course of a single trip.

-- An itemised breakdown of costs will be provided without supporting documents (e.g. hotel bills) to protect the personal and financial data of the experts involved
+- An itemized breakdown of costs shall be provided without supporting documents (e.g. hotel bills, air fare) to protect the personal and financial data of the experts involved

-E.2 - How are travel costs charged when they arise from trips which started after 31st March 2014 (entry into force of new regulation on 1st April 2014)?
+E.2 - How are travel costs charged when they arise from trips which started after 1st January 2020?

 E.3 - Standard "per diem" rates for days spent on business trips by experts